-SREs appear from infants to old age, and the magnitude and duration tend to decline with aging.
-SREs are considered to have a different mechanism from the erections that occur by sensory stimuli or fantasy.
-SRE testing is useful to differentiate psychogenic from organic Erectile Dysfunction(ED), but other urologists demonstrated psychological factors that can affect SREs, such as depression, anxiety, and fatigue.
+SREs occur from infants to old age, and with aging, the magnitude and period begins to decrease.
+SREs are known to be a distinct process from erections that occur through visual stimulation or imagination.
+SRE studies are helpful to distinguish psychogenic from organic erectile dysfunction (ED), but psychological causes that may influence SREs, such as stress, anxiety, have been seen by other urologists and fatigue.

 Currently, it is believed that the overall quality of sleep is more important for SREs than whether they are caused by psychogenic or organic factors.

 As men often undergo changes in their sexual wellbeing as men mature into midlife and beyond, and those changes can lead to dysfunction.
 Much of the modifications were due to reduced levels of sex hormones, such as testosterone.
 Diminished testosterone can lead to erectile dysfunction (ED), reduced libido, loss of body and pubic hair, decreased orgasmic and ejaculatory activity, etc… Erectile Dysfunction(ED), The most known and distressing of these conditions is due to the failure to obtain and sustain a proper penile erection to have adequate sexual intercourse and frequently causes patients to seek care.
 Erectile dysfunction(ED) is very widespread, affecting more than half (52 percent) of men aged 40 to 70 years, especially in the middle-aged and older population.
 Erectile Dysfunction(ED) is commonly believed to be due to the normal aging process, although due to medical care, it can often occur secondary to other conditions or arise from altered emotional states, including anxiety, depression, or low self-esteem.
 Erectile Dysfunction(ED) often has a strong negative impact on the quality of life, regardless of origin.